-When it comes to diversifying a portfolio, many investors turn toward emerging market equities for their lucrative potentials.
+When it comes to diversifying a portfolio, many investors turn toward emerging-market equities for their lucrative potential.
 And while BRIC and other popular Asian nations are usually investors’ top picks to achieve this key exposure, investors may benefit from taking a closer look at an often overlooked opportunity: Africa.
-Though known for its geopolitical instability, many have taken on a rather bullish outlook for this economic region, as growth continues to flourish year after year [see the Africa-Centric ETFdb Portfolio with a free seven-day trial to ETFdb Pro].

-Africa has had the “right kind” of population growth over the years, as Africans continue to live increasing longer while having fewer children.
-Expanding urbanization has also lured investors, as cities have begun to flourish and grow more efficiently.
-Technological developments have had perhaps the most profound impact on the continent’s economy, as more and more Africans are beginning to use technology in their everyday lives.
+Africa has had the “right kind” of population growth over the years.
+Expanding urbanization has also lured investors as cities have begun to flourish and grow more efficiently.
+Technological developments have had perhaps the most profound impact on the continent’s economy; more and more Africans are beginning to use technology in their everyday lives.

 Africa is also known for its abundance of natural resources, and its trade ties to many developing Asian nations have proved to be long-standing and lucrative inflows for the country.
 And as China’s need for Zambian copper, Nigerian oil, Tanzanian timber and South African platinum grows, investors with exposure to this corner of the market may be in a prime position once the global economic recovery picks up.

 Through there are still many barriers to success, namely the continent’s high level of corruption amongst government officials, inadequate investments in education and health care, barriers to entry for new businesses, as well as a lack of quality infrastructure, Africa’s growth potential is still quite high.
 For those looking to add exposure to this overlooked corner of the world, we outline several ETF options:

 |(EIS )||MSCI Israel Capped Investable Market Index Fund||0.62%|